thejackal360/OpenPelt-Public/README.md

 A **requirements.txt** file is also included.

-Note: **requirements.txt** dependencies reflect ngspice OpenPelt version.
-Dependencies may be out of date for OpenSPICE version.

 ## Install

 We have installed and tested OpenPelt only on Linux for the time being.
 Thus